 Nora develops and manages departmental outreach and communication strategies for the University Chaplaincy to establish lively engagement with undergraduates, graduate students, staff, faculty, and local organizations.
 She is charged with overseeing the signature events of the University Chaplaincy, and she supervises the incredible student staff team who work with the office.

 Nora holds a Bachelor of Arts degree in Psychology from Mount Holyoke College, and a Master of Arts in Child Study and Human Development from Tufts.
 She believes spiritual development is an essential component to education and student wholeness.
 Previously, she was the Interfaith Advisor in the Religious & Spiritual Life Department at Mount Holyoke College.
 Nora is a certified spiritual director, a role that lets her sit with questions of meaning and purpose with people of all ages.
 She is a contributing author in Co-Human Harmony: Using Our Shared Humanity to Bridge Divides, a resource compiled through the Harmony Interfaith Initiative.
-She sits with Quakers in Cambridge, MA.
+She volunteers as an emotional and spiritual support provider and grocery-deliverer for her neighbors through her local mutual aid network.
+She joyfully converted to Judaism in January 2022.